norbyyt1300/YAAO/README.md

 3. To access an (in-progress) settings menu to allow squad imports, click the tiny gear icon in the very top-middle of the overlay.

-Note: you can click on a pilot card to toggle it between high and low transparency!
+Note: you can click on a pilot card to toggle it between high and low visibility!

+And YES, there will absolutely be a second version coming soon that will have a front-end live page and a back-end settings page...